impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 }
 ```

 This test covers the sad-path case of when a user tries to run an RBENV command that doesn't exist.
+We do the following:

-We run a fake command called `does-not-exist`, call our `assert_failure` helper function to ensure that the previous command failed, and check that the output which was printed to STDOUT contained the line "rbenv: no such command \`does-not-exist'".
+- run a fake RBENV command called `rbenv does-not-exist`,
+- call our `assert_failure` helper function to ensure that the previous command failed, and
+- check that the output which was printed to STDOUT contained the line "rbenv: no such command \`does-not-exist'".

 I try this on my machine as well: